 - STD.
 ERRORS.: it corresponds to the calculation of the Fisher information matrix and standard errors.
 Two methods are proposed for it.
 Either using the linearization method or using the stochastic approximation.
 The choice between those methods is done with the “Use linearization method” toggle under the tasks.

 - LIKELIHOOD: it corresponds to the explicit calculation of the log-likelihood.
-A specificity of the SAEM algorithm is that it does not computed explicitly the objective function.
+A specificity of the SAEM algorithm is that it does not explicitly compute the objective function.
 Thus, a dedicated task is proposed.
 Two methods are proposed for it.
 Either using the linearization method or using the importance sampling.
 The choice between those methods is done with the “Use linearization method” toggle under the tasks.
 This toogle is for both STD ERRORS and LIKELIHOOD tasks to be more relevant.

-Also, different types of results are available in the form of graphics and tables.
-The tasks can run individually by clicking on the associated button, or you can define a workflow by clicking on the tasks to run (on the small light blue checks) and click on the play button (in green) as proposed on the figure below.
+Also, different types of results are available in the form of plots and tables.
+The tasks can be run individually by clicking on the associated button, or you can define a workflow by clicking on the tasks to run (on the small light blue checks) and click on the play button (in green) as proposed on the figure below.